Tesco: Guide dogs

-Sale of goods from Israel
+Israeli products and boycotts

-Tesco has been targeted by protesters complaining the supermarket chain sells goods made in Israel, with most complaints being about products emanating from Israeli settlements in the West Bank.
-Protests generally occur when Israeli military operations are being carried out in the Gaza Strip or the West Bank.
-A protester was arrested at a protest at a shop in Birmingham on 16 August 2014.
+In November 2025, Tesco faced protests and boycott calls from pro-Palestinian activists after suspending an employee at a store in Newcastle, County Down, Northern Ireland.
+The worker was placed on suspension pending disciplinary action after refusing to handle products imported from Israel.
+The Boycott, Divestment and Sanctions movement campaigned against the retailer, demanding the withdrawal of the disciplinary measures and arguing that workers should not be penalized for objecting to the sale of Israeli goods.
+Protesters gathered outside the branch with political groups and trade union representatives voicing solidarity with the employee, while online petitions gathered thousands of signatures demanding that Tesco cease stocking Israeli products.

-Sale of anti-semitic books
+Sale of antisemitic books

-In 2005, Searchlight magazine said it was "horrified" to discover anti-semitic books by US extremist publisher Liberty Bell on the Tesco website.
+In 2005, Searchlight magazine said it was "horrified" to discover antisemitic books by US extremist publisher Liberty Bell on the Tesco website.
 Titles offered for sale included The Hitler We Loved and Why, The International Jew, and The Protocols of the Elders of Zion.
 Searchlight found another 106 titles by British-based publisher Steven Books which it describes as "so extreme that even the British National Party does not sell them".
 The shop said in a statement: "Tesco.com has over one million book titles covering a wide range of subjects.
 We are unhappy that titles which could cause offence to some customers have found their way on to our site and took immediate action to remove them once they were brought to our attention."

 Suppliers

 The UK Groceries Code Adjudicator found in a 2015–16 investigation into Tesco that some suppliers paid "large sums of money in exchange for category captaincy or participation in a price review".
-She found some evidence of benefits which suppliers derive from these arrangements but also recorded a concern—to be investigated further—as to whether the purpose of the Groceries Code was being circumvented by these payments.
+She found that Tesco had breached the code and was unreasonably delaying payments to suppliers and making unilateral deductions.